Lumatozer/Joshua-wsgi/README.md

     5. Press Enter Key.

-    6. If there were no erros then you can go to 127.0.0.1:8080 to see your website live.
+    6. If there were no errors then you can go to 127.0.0.1:8080 to see your website live.

     7. To see it using your ip address you need to port forward your pc via the router.

-Thanks for testing out my wsgi
+Thanks for testing out my wsgi.

-This was made for testing purposes only and is not meant to replace wsgi like apache.
+This was made for testing purposes only and is not meant to replace wsgi's like Apache.

 Regards Aarav Dayal